Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-assurance/README.md

 ### JavaScript

-When using React Native, registering AEPAssurance with Mobile Core should be done in native code which is shown under the Android and iOS tabs.
+When using React Native, register AEP Assurance with Mobile Core in native code as shown on the Android and iOS tabs.

 {% endtab %}